JTR2024/insurance-sentiment-dashboard/README.md

-# Insurance Sentiment Dashboard (GPT-4o + Synthetic Data)
+# Insurance Sentiment Dashboard

-This project demonstrates how generative AI can be used to analyze sentiment in insurance-related customer feedback using synthetic data and GPT-4o.
-Built with Streamlit, the app allows users to:
+This project demonstrates how generative AI can be used to simulate and analyze customer sentiment in the insurance industry using synthetic data and a GPT-4o classifier.
+It includes:
-- Explore sentiment breakdowns across 500 AI-generated insurance comments
-- Filter results by company mentions
-- Test GPT-4o in real time by classifying custom input
+- A data generation pipeline that creates synthetic insurance customer feedback
+- Sentiment classification using OpenAI GPT-4o
+- A deployed Streamlit dashboard to explore and interact with the results

 ---

-## What This Project Covers

-- **Synthetic Data Generation**
+## Background

+This project began as a notebook-based workflow where I:
-  Created 500 realistic customer feedback comments using Python.
-Each entry includes metadata like company mentioned and topic discussed.
+- Generated 500 synthetic insurance-related customer feedback comments using prompt engineering and randomized templates

-- **Sentiment Classification with GPT-4o**
-  Applied OpenAI's GPT-4o to label each comment as positive, neutral, or negative using prompt-based classification.
+- Annotated each comment using GPT-4o to classify sentiment as positive, neutral, or negative

-- **Interactive Streamlit Dashboard**
-  Built and deployed a responsive dashboard with filtering, charting, and real-time GPT interaction.
+- Captured metadata like company mentioned and topic discussed for each comment

+The notebook (`SentimentAnalysis.ipynb`) is included in the repo.

 ---

-## Features

-- Load and analyze 500 synthetic feedback comments
+## What the Dashboard Does

+The dashboard builds on that work and provides:
-- Visualize sentiment breakdown by company
+- A company-level sentiment breakdown across 500 GPT-labeled comments
-- Filter by sentiment type
-- Classify new text input using GPT-4o on demand
+- A bar chart visualization that updates when filtered
+- A live GPT-4o input to classify new customer feedback in real time

 ---

-## Example Use Case
+## Use Cases

-This dashboard simulates an AI-assisted feedback workflow.
-It demonstrates how LLMs like GPT-4o can be integrated into practical sentiment analysis pipelines for customer support or product feedback applications.
+This project simulates a realistic workflow for:
+- Applying LLMs to customer feedback pipelines
+- Exploring synthetic data for modeling or prototyping
+- Demonstrating prompt-based classification in a web app

 ---